nashville-software-school/bangazon-corp/post-orientation-exercises/TDD/prompt-training.md

 DELETE a course
 POST a course

-Use test-driven development to buld that logic of your app ( Do not test the UI functionality).
+Use test-driven development to build that logic of your app ( Do not test the UI functionality).
 Remember to practice `red green refactor` and write no feature before the test for that feature, and only write enough code in each iteraction to make the test pass.

 ### The UI
 Use the [prompt npm package](https://www.npmjs.com/package/prompt)